 ~ Nut-Free Paleo Biscuits from Paleo Mom ~ gluten free, grain free, dairy free, refined sugar free, paleo/primal

 Sarah says her “absolutely delicious biscuits” are “based on Irish Fadge, which is typically made by incorporating last night’s leftover mashed potatoes into a biscuit dough for breakfast biscuits.”
 In this case she used mashed yucca, which she says is more similar to mashed potatoes in texture than other well-known paleo substitutes.
-(Check out all of Sarah’s guides and cookbooks here.)~ Paleo Dinner Rolls from Paleo Spirit ~ gluten free, grain free, dairy free, refined sugar free, paleo/primal, vegetarian
+(Check out all of Sarah’s guides and cookbooks here.)~ Paleo Almond Flour Dinner Rolls from The Gluten-Free Traveler ~ gluten free, grain free, dairy free, refined sugar free, paleo, primal, vegetarian

 Lea created this recipe to help her son feel more like all the other kids and they made him so happy!
 Having a delicious gluten-free bread to eat can do that for both children and adults.
 Lea even gives you a flatter ciabatta version that is also a winner!
 (Be sure to check out Lea’s cookbook Sweet Paleo: Gluten-Free, Grain-Free Delights.)~ Paleo Honey Biscuits from Against All Grain ~ gluten free, grain free, dairy free, refined sugar free, SCD, paleo/primal

 Danielle, author of several New York Times bestselling cookbooks for grain-free, paleo living (Celebrations, Against All Grain, and Meals Made Simple), says “These remind me a little of corn bread, especially if you drizzle some honey on top.”~ Perfect Paleo Biscuits from Simply Living Healthy ~ gluten free, grain free, dairy free, refined sugar free, vegetarian, paleo/primal